Dot metacharacter and Quantifiers

 string operator, you can do something like 'no' * 5

-to get "nonononono"
+to get 'nonononono'

 .
 This saves you manual repetition as well as gives the ability to programmatically repeat a string object as many times as you need.
 Quantifiers support this simple repetition as well as ways to specify a range of repetition.
-This range has the flexibility of being bounded or unbounded with respect to start and end values.
-Combined with dot metacharacter (and alternation if needed), quantifiers allow you to construct conditional AND logic between patterns.
+This range has the flexibility of being bounded or unbounded with respect to the start and end values.
+Combined with the dot metacharacter (and alternation if needed), quantifiers allow you to construct conditional AND logic between patterns.

 Dot metacharacter